 The number of pets that may be brought to Finland is currently restricted to five.

 Generally animals transported from one country to another must bear identification and have a pet passport and a veterinary health certificate showing that they have a valid anti-rabies vaccination and other required health information.
 Dogs require an anti-echinococcus treatment.
 Identification can take the form of a microchip or clearly readable tattoo, but regulations apply as to whether tattoos are acceptable.
 Time restrictions apply to the validity of certificates and vaccinations.
 In movement between EU countries the pet passport functions as the health certificate.
 From non-EU countries where the rabies risk is particularly high a certificate of a test showing the efficacy of the anti-rabies vaccination is also required.

-- Evira - Finnish Food Safety Authority: www.evira.fi > In English > Animals > Import & Export All countries
+- Ruokavirasto - Finnish Food Authority: www.ruokavirasto.fi Animal import & export All countries

-- Ministry of Agriculture and Forestry: www.mmm.fi > In English > Animals & Plants
+- Ministry of Agriculture and Forestry: www.mmm.fi > Animals & Plants

 - Advice on animal import and export regulations

 - Import customs clearance and delivery to your new home at destination

 - Suitable transportation containers (plastic) or custom-made containers for larger animals (wooden)

 - See some happy passengers at facebook.com/PetExpressFinland !